On this one-day combination tour, you’ll kayak on the Jokulsarlon Glacier Lagoon and hike on one of Iceland’s majestic glaciers!

 The professional guide will take you to some magical places that offer stunning panoramic views of the surrounding glaciers, like Virkisjokull which unfurls like an icy tongue all the way down to the sea.
 They’ll also tell you more about glaciers and explain how the natural phenomenons are formed.
 If you want fun, education and natural beauty, then a glacier hike is an absolute must!

 You can start the tour at Jokulsarlon or Skaftafell, depending on which route will fit your schedule.
 You can choose between the two variations in the booking widget.
 Upon booking you will receive a confirmation voucher that includes important information such as your meeting points and meeting times.
+Please note that driving between the two meeting points will take about 40 minutes.
+Transportation between the two locations is not included.

 Iceland is known for colourful weather.
 It can sometimes show you all 4 seasons in one day.